survivejs/webpack-book/manuscript/advanced_techniques/03_authoring_packages.md

 You can set the default range using `npm config set save-prefix='^'` in case you prefer something else than caret.
 Alternatively you can modify *~/.npmrc* directly.
 Especially defaulting to tilde can be a good idea that can help you to avoid some trouble with dependencies.

+### Shrinkwrapping Versions

-T> Sometimes, using version ranges can feel a little dangerous.
-What if some future version is broken? [npm shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) allows you to fix your dependency versions and have stricter control over the versions you are using in a production environment. [lockdown](https://www.npmjs.com/package/lockdown) goes further and gives guarantees about dependency content, not just version. [shrinkpack](https://www.npmjs.com/package/shrinkpack) is another interesting complementary option.
+Sometimes, using version ranges can feel a little dangerous.
+What if some future version is broken? [npm shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) allows you to fix your dependency versions and have stricter control over the versions you are using in a production environment.

+[lockdown](https://www.npmjs.com/package/lockdown) goes further and gives guarantees about dependency content, not just version. [shrinkpack](https://www.npmjs.com/package/shrinkpack) is another interesting complementary option.

 T> If you want to bundle some dependencies with your distribution version, consider using the [bundledDependencies](https://docs.npmjs.com/files/package.json#bundleddependencies) (or just `bundleDependencies`) field.
 This can be useful if you want to share third party files not available through npm.
 There's a great [Stack Overflow answer](http://stackoverflow.com/a/25044361/228885) discussing the topic further.